nixworks/public/news/2012/08/16/README.md

 ##### Japan
 ### [Japan is to deport 14 pro-China activists who landed on the disputed Senkaku Islands. ](/news/2012/08/16/japan-is-to-deport-14-pro-china-activists-who-landed-on-the-disputed-senkaku-islands.md)
-_Context: Japan, China, Senkaku Islands_
+_Context: Japan, Senkaku Islands, China_

 ##### State Department
 ### [The U.S. State Department calls the UN Secretary-General's decision to attend the 120-member Non-Aligned Movement summit "strange" and "not a good signal". ](/news/2012/08/16/the-u-s-state-department-calls-the-un-secretary-general-s-decision-to-attend-the-120-member-non-aligned-movement-summit-strange-and-not.md)
-_Context: State Department, UN Secretary-General, Non-Aligned Movement summit_
+_Context: Non-Aligned Movement summit, State Department, UN Secretary-General_

 ##### Louisiana
 ### [Two Louisiana sheriff's deputies are killed and two others wounded in a shooting outside the Bayou Steel Plant, in LaPlace, Louisiana, Louisiana State Police report.
 Two suspects are in custody and one remains on the loose. ](/news/2012/08/16/two-louisiana-sheriff-s-deputies-are-killed-and-two-others-wounded-in-a-shooting-outside-the-bayou-steel-plant-in-laplace-louisiana-louis.md)
-_Context: Louisiana, Bayou Steel Plant, Louisiana State Police, LaPlace, Louisiana_
+_Context: Bayou Steel Plant, Louisiana State Police, LaPlace, Louisiana, Louisiana_

 ##### LGBT rights
 ### [Gay rights activists hack the website of the Ugandan prime minister over the government's stance towards homosexuality. ](/news/2012/08/16/gay-rights-activists-hack-the-website-of-the-ugandan-prime-minister-over-the-government-s-stance-towards-homosexuality.md)